Baxendale Schoolhouse Workshops

 Registration

-Registration is $45 for Preserve Montana members and $50 for non-members.
-Click button below.
+Registration is $65 for Preserve Montana members and $75 for non-members.

-Funding from the Lewis & Clark County Certified Local Government is allowing for reduced registration fees.
+Funding from the Urban Revitalization Agency of the City and County of Butte-Silver Bow is allowing for reduced registration fees.